MileHacker Logo

 Natural Risks: Rapid tides and fastsand on the bay.

-Never walk on the bay without an officially recognized, local guide.
+Never walk on the bay without a certified, local guide.

 Coastal Storms: Possible high winds and heavy rainfall.